infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_ipv6_network.md

 * `ext_attrs`: The set of extensible attributes, if any.
 The content is formatted as string of JSON map.
 Example: `"{\"Owner\":\"State Library\",\"Administrator\":\"unknown\"}"`.

-For usage of filters, add the fields as keys and appropriate values to be passed to the keys like `network`, `network_view` corresponding to object.
+To retrieve information about IPv6 network that match the specified filters, use the `filters` argument and specify the parameters mentioned in the below table.
+These are the searchable parameters of the corresponding object in Infoblox NIOS WAPI.
+If you do not specify any parameter, the data source retrieves information about all host records in the NIOS Grid.

-From the below list of supported arguments for filters,  use only the searchable fields for retriving the matching records.
+The following table describes the parameters you can define in an `infoblox_ipv6_network` data source block:

 ### Supported Arguments for filters